MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex2_Playbook.md

 9. Select the **Post-Message-Teams** folder.

-10. In the *Deploy with alert trigger* area select **Deploy to Azure** button.
+10. In the readme.md box, in the *Deploy with alert trigger* area select **Deploy to Azure** button.
 Hint: this alert trigger will be used in the next exercise.

 11. Select your Azure Subscription.

 12. For Resource Group, select **Create New** and enter *rg-Playbooks*.

 13. For region, select the appropriate region for your situation.
 The default region will likely be optimal.

 14. Select **Review + create**.

 15. Now select **create**.

 **Note** Wait for the deployment to finish before proceeding to the next task.
+It may take a couple minutes to deploy.

 ### Task 3: Update a Playbook in Azure Sentinel.

-In this task, you will update the new playbook with the proper connection information.
+In this task, you will update the new playbook you created with the proper connection information.

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Azure Sentinel**.